xy7313/xy7313.github.io/_posts/2017-08-08-ReactCourse.md

  - server.js
  - webpack.config.js
 ```

+3. write server.js

+- require() function

+   - loads a module and assigns it to a variable for your application to use

+   - to access functionality located in other files in your project.

+   - In Node module system each of your javascript file is a module and can expose functionality to be required by other files.
+-

+4. config webpack, webpack.config.js

-3. start.
+5. start.
 Start node and webpack, go to localhost:3000

 ```
 node server.js
 webpack
 ```

+### 3.